 “A majestic Sri Lankan–style golden pagoda atop the hill, a sacred bronze Buddha’s footprint housed in an ancient pavilion, Ayutthaya-period architectural remains, and sweeping 360-degree panoramic views of rice fields and surrounding landscapes.”

-Buddha’s Footprint Pavilion and Murals
+The Footprint Pavilion and Artistic Treasures:

 How to Get There